g0tmk/dotfiles-linux/README.md

 0. Fix apt sources list

-    # edit /etc/apt/sources.list and comment-out the "cdrom" line, you may also need to add more lines - for debian buster it should look like:
+    - edit `/etc/apt/sources.list` and comment-out the "cdrom" line, you may also need to add more lines - for debian buster it should look like:

+    ```
     deb http://deb.debian.org/debian buster main contrib non-free
     deb-src http://deb.debian.org/debian buster main contrib non-free
     deb http://deb.debian.org/debian-security/ buster/updates main contrib non-free
     deb-src http://deb.debian.org/debian-security/ buster/updates main contrib non-free
     deb http://deb.debian.org/debian buster-updates main contrib non-free
     deb-src http://deb.debian.org/debian buster-updates main contrib non-free
+    ```

-    # now switch apt over to using HTTPS
+    - now switch apt over to using HTTPS

+    ```bash
     sudo apt install git apt-transport-https
     sudo sed -i 's/http:/https:/g' /etc/apt/sources.list
+    ```

 0. Health checks
     - First need to check some common issues that - if they are present - we should fix early.
       - Check suspend by running `systemctl suspend`.
 The system should go to S3 sleep if bios is configured correctly (power will apppear to turn off, all fans stop).
       - Check for extra interrupts - this made me reinstall my Debian 9 OS because I could not figure out what was wrong.
 After replacing it with Debian 10, the issue eventually became apparent.
         - Run `watch -n 1 sudo cat /proc/interrupts` to show counters for all interrupts - in my case, IRQ 16 was incrementing by about 15,000 per second.
-To upgrade to a newer kernel using backports (WARNING: while newer, using a kernel from backports is actually worse for security.
-Backports are not officially supported, so they will not receive security updates like stable packages.
+To upgrade to a newer kernel using backports: (WARNING: while newer, using a kernel from backports is actually worse for security.
+Backports are not officially supported, so they will not receive security updates like stable packages.)

+            ```
             sudo -i
             echo "deb https://deb.debian.org/debian buster-backports main" >> /etc/apt/sources.list
             echo "deb-src https://deb.debian.org/debian buster-backports main" >> /etc/apt/sources.list
             apt update
             apt install -t buster-backports linux-image-amd64 linux-headers-amd64
             exit
             sudo reboot
             # now run the above test again, verify the interrupt rate is normal (100 per sec roughly)
+            ```

 0. (Optional) If using Gnome 3 as a fallback window manager, change a few settings after booting into it.
 The majority of these settings will not be used when booting int xmonad, however, some will persist (for example - theme and autologin).